Sgt. Kabukiman N.Y.P.D.

 Sgt.
 Kabukiman N.Y.P.D. is a 1990 American superhero comedy film directed by Lloyd Kaufman and Michael Herz, and produced and distributed by Troma Entertainment.

 Plot

-The film follows Sergeant Detective Harry Griswold, a clumsy N.Y.P.D. cop investigating a string of murders involving kabuki actors.
-While attending an amateur kabuki play, Harry witnesses thugs gun down the entire cast.
-In the ensuing gunfight, Harry is forcibly kissed by one of the dying actors, unknowingly becoming blessed with the powers of kabuki.
-Before he knows it, Griswold finds out that he has the ability to transform into Kabukiman, a colorfully dressed slapstick superhero who has the ability to fly and access to such unique weapons as heat seeking chopsticks and fatal sushi.
+The film follows Sergeant Detective Harry Griswold, a clumsy N.Y.P.D. cop investigating a string of murders involving kabuki actors and their families.
+While attending an amateur kabuki play, he witnesses thugs gunning down the entire cast.
+During his fight with the murderers, Griswold is forcibly kissed by one of the dying actors, unknowingly becoming blessed with the powers of kabuki.
+Before he knows it, Griswold finds out that he has the ability to transform into Kabukiman, a colorfully dressed slapstick superhero who has the ability to fly and access to such unique weapons as heat-seeking chopsticks, soba noodle restraints and a flame-throwing fan.

-With the assistance of the beautiful Lotus, he helps clean up the crime-ridden streets of New York and try to stop maniacal businessman Reginald Stuart and his Goons, who plan to fulfill an ancient evil prophecy that will summon The Evil One whose demonic powers can enslave the world.
+The murders were motivated by a prophecy which foretells the rise of a destructive entity known as The Evil One, who seeks to conquer Earth every thousand years, when mankind's inherent corruption has gone unchecked and the stars are in the right position.
+His nemesis is the Kabukiman, whose spirit is passed on until it emerges in the body of a chosen person at the time of that fateful conjunction.
+Maniacal billionaire Reginald Stuart is the Evil One's latest incarnation and responsible for the kabuki actor murders, an effort to prevent the Kabukiman's return.
+He also uses his influence to have the police investigation on the theater massacre dropped, and Griswold's superior Captain Bender takes him off the case despite his status as a direct eyewitness.